A Practical Guide to Civic Action

 We don’t win by being loud once.
 We win by sticking with it and bringing others along.

 Let’s build power from the ground up.
-Let’s make sure the people running things are working for all of us — not just the wealthy few.
+Let’s make sure local leaders are accountable to working people and families — not just the wealthiest few.

 We know what’s broken.
 Now let’s fix it — together.